bcpeinhardt/schnauzerUI/narrative_docs/src/basics.md

 test authoring (id, name, title, class, xpath)

 Once an element is in focus (i.e. located), any subsequent commands will be executed against it.
 Commands relating to web elements include `click`, `type`, and `read-to` (a command for storing the text of a web element as a variable).
+The complete list of statements and commands lives [here](statements_and_commands.md)

 ### Smart Swap

 To ensure point number 1, SchnauzerUI smart swaps elements for given commands.
 Locate select elements by just the visible text of the default option.
-Locate form inputs and textareas by their containing or associated (for attribute) labels.
+Locate form inputs and textareas by their labels.
 This makes it dead simple perform complex UI interactions.

-The complete list of statements and commands lives [here](statements_and_commands.md)

 ## Error Handling
 UI tests can be brittle.
 Sometimes you simply want to write a long